 The preparation of the Company's financial statements, in conformity with accounting principles generally accepted in the United States of America, requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses and the disclosure of contingent assets and liabilities.
 The Company believes the most complex and sensitive judgments, because of their significance to the Consolidated Condensed Financial Statements, result primarily from the need to make estimates about the effects of matters that are inherently uncertain.
-Management's Discussion and Analysis of Financial Condition and Results of Operations in the 2022 Annual Report describes the critical accounting estimates that are used in the preparation of the Consolidated Condensed Financial Statements.
+Management's Discussion and Analysis of Financial Condition and Results of Operations in the 2022 Annual Report.
 Actual results in these areas could differ from management's estimates.
 There have been no material changes concerning the Company's critical accounting estimates as described in our 2022 Annual Report.